 Do you have a pet that would make a wonderful H.A.B.I.T. pet?
 Maybe you enjoy bringing a smile to someone’s face?
 We are always glad to have another smiling face (human or pet) to help out!
 Just take a look at some of things that we ask for below and let us know.

-You can also watch our video to get more information.
+You can also watch our video for more information.
 Once you have watched this video please email HABIT@utk.edu with the magic word and ask for the needed forms.
 We will then email you the forms to complete and return to us.

 Please email questions to H.A.B.I.T.